 It will show all those records where the name ends with s.

 SQL Sequence ORDER BY

-With ORDERED BY command we can retrieve data in Ascending or Descending order.
-By default, SQL retrieves data in Ascending order.
+With the ORDERED BY command, we can retrieve data in ascending or descending order.
+By default, SQL retrieves data in ascending order.

 SELECT * FROM Student ORDER BY roll_no DESC;